Chapter 2: Language, Power, and Privilege

 2.1 Language and identity

-Language can change the world.
-For real!
+Language really can change the world!

-Imagine you’re at the wedding of two friends.
-They’ve walked down the aisle, they’ve said lovely things about each other, they’ve exchanged rings, some people are shedding happy tears, and things are approaching the big moment: “I do.”
-“I do.”
-“I now pronounce you married”.
 They kiss, you cheer, and the world is a little bit different now.
-Just a few moments ago your friends were unmarried and now they are married!
+Just a few moments ago your friends were unmarried and now they’re married!
 This has real-world, material consequences for them.
-Perhaps your friends filed separate taxes last year, now they must file together.
-Maybe they had distinct medical insurance policies, now one can be a dependent on the other’s plan.
+Perhaps your friends filed separate taxes last year, now they have to file together.
+Maybe they had different medical insurance policies, but now one of them could be a dependent on the other’s plan.
 If they live in a common law country, they now have spousal privilege.
 All of these changes to the world can be traced to those three utterances: “I do” “I do” “I now pronounce you married”!
 By uttering these words, your friends and the officiant have changed the world, ever so slightly.

 There are other words and phrases, like pronounce and I do, that affect the world.
-For example, if you’re playing a game of chess and realize that your chance of winning is exceedingly low, you may tell your opponent “I concede”.
-The game is now over and you lost (sorry).
-After a successful job interview, if your hopefully-soon-to-be boss says “you’re hired!”, well congrats, you’ve got a new job now!
-These are examples of how we can “do things with words”, as the philosopher of language, J. L. Austin put it.
-They are examples of the performativity of language.
-Words and phrases like I concede are called performative speech acts.
-These are utterances that not only convey some kind of information but also perform a function or an action that affects reality.
-We will revisit performative speech acts in Section 8.9 when we discuss theories of meaning.
+For example, if you’re playing a game of chess and realize that your chances of winning are not too good, you might tell your opponent “I concede”.
+The game is now over and you have lost (sorry).
+After a job interview, if the interviewer says “you’re hired!”, well congratulations!
+You have a job now!

-The philosopher Judith Butler extended the idea of performativity from certain speech acts, like I pronounce, I concede, you’re fired, I promise, I hereby declare etc., to suggest that aspects of our identities are forged into reality by way of our language use and other social practice.
-From this perspective, all language is performative, not just particular speech acts.
-Butler’s focus was on gender as a ‘performative accomplishment’: certain social practices (including language) come to be associated with men or women (or not) and these social practices then come to be seen as masculine or feminine (or not), and as people who express themselves as masculine or feminine (or not) repeat these patterns over and over again, a link between certain social practice and gender is reinforced.
-Social practices that reinforce gender include things like wearing a tie or wearing a pink skirt, picking flowers or cutting the lawn, walking into certain bathrooms, and, most importantly for us, using language in certain ways.
-As we’ll discuss in Chapter 10, language features are used, both directly and indirectly, in the performance of different ways of being a man, or being a woman, or not.
+Butler’s focus was on gender as a ‘performative accomplishment’.
+Society associates certain social practices, including language, with men or women (or not).
+And then those social practices are perceived as masculine or feminine (or not).
+Then as people who express themselves as masculine or feminine (or not) repeat these patterns over and over again, a link between certain social practice and gender gets reinforced.
+Social practices that reinforce gender include things like wearing a necktie or wearing a ruffly blouse, doing embroidery or mowing the lawn, walking into the ladies’ room or the men’s room, or, most importantly for us, using language in certain ways.
+As we’ll discuss in a later Chapter, language features play a role, both directly and indirectly, in various ways of performing gender.

 When we talk about performativity it’s important to make a distinction with another common understanding of performance.
 When we say that aspects of our identity are performative, we aren’t saying that, for example, our gender is like a role we play in stage performance.
 It’s not about acting and definitely not about acting like someone who isn’t you.
-When we talk about performativity and language, we mean that language performs certain functions for us.
+When we talk about the performativity of language, we mean that language performs certain functions for us.
 It’s the idea that we make ourselves through our behaviours and language performs that function for us.

 References